rweather/generic-front-panel/doc/monitor.md

 Press "Func" and then "A" to inspect the registers starting with the accumulator.
-Use "Next" and "Prev" to move to another register, or enter hexadecimal digits to alter the current register.
+Use "Next" and "Prev" to move to another register, or enter hexadecimal digits to alter the register's value.

 <img src="led-reg-A.png"/>